sourcegraph/about/content/blogposts/2024/towards-infinite-context-for-code.md

 We are excited about future improvements to long-context LLMs.
 In collaboration with Google, our experiments show that long context window models enhance many of the core use cases that have emerged in AI-assisted software development.
 Code search and graph retrieval remains essential for large enterprise codebases, but longer context windows are a multiplier on the quality of the RAG engine, as more results can be considered.
 And for smaller codebases, stuffing the entire codebase into context may soon become a popular alternative to local context retrieval.

-There are still tradeoffs around latency and cost, but we expect these to improve over time.
-We will soon be rolling out ultra long context window models to a subset of our users and customers.
-Please get in touch if you would be interested in early access to this offering.
+There are still tradeoffs around latency and cost, but we expect these to improve over time and look forward to being able to soon roll out ultra long context window models to a subset of our users and customers.

 As the landscape continues to evolve, Sourcegraph is excited to partner with Google in the evolution and usage of long context models for real-world use cases in large-scale codebases.
 Big code is the code that makes the world go round and it represents the true "dragon of complexity" that modern software engineering will need to confront in the era of AI.